- Instructions for Form 945 - Introductory Material

 |Internal Revenue Service

 If you don't have an EIN, you may apply for one online by visiting IRS.gov/EIN.
-Payers outside of the United States may also apply for an EIN by calling 267-941-1099 (toll call).
+If the principal business was created or organized outside of the United States or U.S. territories, you may also apply for an EIN by calling 267-941-1099 (toll call).

 You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
 If you haven't received your EIN by the due date of Form 945, file a paper return and write "Applied For" and the date you applied in this entry space.